liam-wiltshire/talks/machinelearning/content.md

 ```

 ???
+- So that's what we did - we took the data that we wanted to use in our algorithm, and made them into tokens.
 - Most of the values are prefixed - this is because where a number of the items are IDs, the same number could show up in multiple places
-- PHP-ML actually has a tokenizer function
+- PHP-ML actually has a tokenizer function.... but we didn't realise this at the time!
 ---

 class: content-odd tinycode